fifonik/FFMetrics/README.md

   The framework is already included in Windows 10 1803 and above, but if you use earlier versions of Windows 10 or Windows 7/8, you will be asked to [download](https://dotnet.microsoft.com/download/dotnet-framework/net472) and install it.
 - FFMpeg.exe.
 You need to download it from [official web site](https://ffmpeg.org/download.html) (choose static build for simplicity).
 - VMAF metric require special FFMpeg's build.
 It is supported in stable version 4.3.
   In addition, VMAF model files must be in sub-folder "vmaf-models".
-Two the most common models are already included in archive.
+The most common models are included in archive.
 You can get other models from [Netflix VMAF project](https://github.com/Netflix/vmaf/)